verbio-technologies/rust-verbio-speech-center/README.md

+> WARNING: This repository is no longer updated or mantained.
+Please refer to our [python](https://github.com/verbio-technologies/python-verbio-speech-center) or [c++](https://github.com/verbio-technologies/cpp-verbio-speech-center) alternatives.

 # Rust integration with the Verbio Speech Center cloud.

 This repository contains a Rust based example of how to use the Verbio Technologies Speech Center cloud.